Guidelines for Implementing and Auditing Differentially Private Systems: Differential Privacy

 \paragraph{The Scale of the Privacy Budget} In the following, we discuss the ``meaning'' of $\epsilon$ under the assumption that $\delta = 0$.
-In general, these interpretations will continue to hold with $\delta > 0$, with the caveat that the guarantees discussed may fail to hold with probability roughly $\delta$ (See \citet{KS14} for the formal derivation of this equivalence.).
-We also note that many mechanisms will simultaneously satisfy a guarantee of $(\epsilon'(\delta),\delta)$-differential privacy for every value of $\delta$ and some function $\epsilon'(\cdot)$ of $\delta$.
-In settings like this, $\delta$ should not be viewed as a ``catastrophic failure'' probability.
+In general, these interpretations will continue to hold with $\delta > 0$, with the caveat that the guarantees discussed may fail to hold with probability roughly $\delta$ (See \citet{KS14} for the formal derivation of this equivalence).
+We also note that mechanisms generally satisfy $(\epsilon, \delta)$-differential privacy for many different values of $\epsilon$ and $\delta$.
+Specifically, a mechanism $M$ generally has the property that for each value of $\delta$, there is a corresponding (possibly infinite) $\epsilon^\prime$ such that $M$ satisfies $(\epsilon^\prime,\delta)$-differential privacy.
+The function that relates $\epsilon^\prime$ and $\delta$ for the mechanism $M$ results in an $\epsilon, \delta$ curve.
+As long as this function always stays finite (i.e. for every $\delta$, the corresponding $\epsilon$ is not infinite), then $\delta$ should not be viewed as a ``catastrophic failure'' probability.
+Instead, a $(\epsilon^*,\delta^*)$ pair can be roughly interpreted as the statement that with probability at most $\delta^*$, the privacy guarantee that holds is weaker than $(\epsilon^*, 0)$-differential privacy.

-The statistical testing interpretation of differential privacy implies that no statistical test for distinguishing whether an individual $i$'s data is contained in the dataset that has significance level $\alpha$ (i.e., the risk of concluding that the user is in the dataset when she is in fact not) can have power greater than $e^\epsilon\cdot \alpha$ (i.e., the probability of correctly concluding that the user is in the dataset when she is).
+The statistical testing interpretation of differential privacy implies the following.
+Suppose that an observer designs a statistical test for distinguishing whether an individual $i$'s data is contained in the dataset or not.
+If the test has significance level $\alpha$ (i.e., the risk of mistakenly concluding that the user is in the dataset when she is in fact not) then it cannot have power greater than $e^\epsilon\cdot \alpha$ (i.e., the probability of correctly concluding that the user is in the dataset when she is).
 So, for example, a test that has a false positive rate $\alpha$ of only 5\% will not be able to have a true positive rate that is greater than $e^\epsilon\cdot 5\%$.
 For $\epsilon = 0.5$, this corresponds to a true positive rate just above 8\%.
 For $\epsilon = 1$, this corresponds to a true positive rate of 13\%.
-But note that the guarantee declines precipitously as $\epsilon$ increases beyond 1: When $\epsilon = 3$, the guarantee becomes almost vacuous.
+Note that the guarantee declines precipitously as $\epsilon$ increases beyond 1: When $\epsilon = 3$, this specific interpretation of the guarantee becomes almost vacuous.